pygobject/pycairo/docs/reference/surfaces.rst

    .. classmethod:: create_from_png(fobj)

+      :param fobj:
-      :param fobj: a filename, file, or file-like object of the PNG to load.
+        a :obj:`pathlike`, file, or file-like object of the PNG to load.
       :returns: a new *ImageSurface* initialized the contents to the given PNG file.